nadi726/hello-world/README.md

 # hello-world
 Here is the readme file.
-It contains info about the pointless repo, like this word. and this word. and this word.
+It contains info about the pointless repo, like this sentence. and this sentence. and this sentence.